Wackelzahn/RPI_VenusOS_Carrier/README.md

 ## Configuration

 1)	Burn latest firmware (tested with Venus OS 3.50~25) on SD card
-3)  Still on windows, copy these files to the sd-card "overlays" folder:
+2)  Copy these files to the sd-card "overlays" folder:

      > MCP2515.dtbo  [right click, save link as...](Files/mcp2515.dtbo)
      > MCP3208.dtbo  [right click, save link as...](Files/mcp3208.dtbo)

-5)  Put the SD card inside RPI, power-up.
+3)  Put the SD card inside RPI, power-up.
-6) Connect via VictronConnect (Bluetooth) and assign IP Address or leave on Auto if you know how to reach your RPI
+4) Connect via VictronConnect (Bluetooth) and assign IP Address or leave on Auto if you know how to reach your RPI
    Example:

    >  IP    192.168.1.3